GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/record/index.md

 **Save recording**
 Save recording to the file system on destop, or to the downloads folder for web.
 Always ask for permission to save a file.

-**Set audio bit rate**
-Returns the audio bit rate per second.
-Defaults to 128000 if not set.

 **Set codec**
 Set the video codec, if a selected codec is unsupported on the users platform a supported one will be picked by deafult.